-There are circumstances in which the incentives code (see Option 2) can apply to the provision of a transfer quote.
+There are circumstances in which the incentives code can apply to the provision of a transfer quote.
 However, the incentives code does not apply where a transfer quote is provided in the normal course of Scheme administration rather than a one-off exercise.
-In any event, the Trustee has made every effort to ensure that the information provided about Option 4 is provided in the spirit of the code where relevant to the explanation of this option.
+In any event, the Trustee has made every effort to ensure that the information provided about Option 3 is provided in the spirit of the code where relevant to the explanation of this option.